-Step 1: When you apply, you will be asked to submit a URL link to a video sermon or indicate that you will mail two copies to us prior to May 29.
+- When you apply, you will be asked to submit a URL link to a video sermon or indicate that you will mail two copies to us prior to the application deadline.

-Step 2: E-mail confirmation that your application has been received and requesting additional items
+- You will receive an email confirming that your application has been received and requesting additional items.

-- 2 Recommendation Letters (one from your DS and one from your SPRC/PPRC)
+-Two recommendation letters (one from your district superintendent and one from your SPRC/PPRC)